-Muttontown Mystery Trail is a 2.9 mile moderately trafficked loop trail located near Syosset, NY that features beautiful wild flowers and is good for all skill levels.
+Muttontown Mystery Trail is a 2.9 mile moderately trafficked loop trail located near Syosset, New York that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Gorgeous walk in the park